Bira/octopus-carnival/_drafts/wir-tnv-daggerburg-goblins.md

 personal mount from the base 5.
 Everyone else in the encounter where he appears should have Combat Adept to maximize the benefit they get from his initiative bonus.

+## Final Impressions

+The Daggerburg goblins don't differ much in concept from the "generic" band of goblin brigands, but they're a very nice worked example of the trope, with several memorable named NPCs.
+They also show us how to stretch classic goblinoids into a threat that can keep PCs occupied for the whole of the heroic tier.

+[1]: {{ "/projects/tnv" | relative_url }}